 Most of the time, images or pieces of your work will be requested with the application.
 More and more shows are starting to request digital scans or photos.
 The quality of these images is very important to jurors in the process of judging your work.
 Many shows will request a “Booth Slide” to visualize your complete display.

 Getting Your Art Show Display Correct

-To make a good photo of an outdoor display with canopy you should make the sure your booth looks its best.
+To make a good photo of an outdoor display with a canopy you should make sure your booth looks its best.
 Your canopy or tent may be taken to the show, or rented from some shows on site.
 The best canopy will protect your artwork from the weather.
 You can shop online for good canopies and make sure to read reviews on the various products offered.
-Some canopies have an array of features like doors, awnings and skylights.
+Some canopies have an array of features like doors, awnings, and skylights.

-Display panels are necessary to hang your flat work on.
+Display panels are necessary to hang your flatwork on.
 A flip bin is an excellent way to display matted or un-matted works on paper.
-Their are several companies who sell displays with all the accessories.
+There are several companies who sell displays with all the accessories.
 Weights are necessary for the canopy.
 The wind can destroy your displays if the canopy is swept away.
 All of the legs of the canopy should be weighted as well as any other spots that are vulnerable.
 Concrete blocks or sandbags will work but covered weights are available for a more attractive appearance.

 Make sure that you have the capability to accept payment in the most popular ways.
 If you want to accept checks make sure to ask for identification.
 If you have a merchant account you can accept major credit cards.
 Paypal is another popular option.
 This definitely increases your odds of making sales.

 It is important to people who attend the show to know how to contact you for possible later sales.
 Business cards, brochures, refrigerator magnets are all good ways to stay in easy contact with people who like your work.
 Attitude is important.
 Smile and greet viewers who enter your area or show interest in your art.
 Make sure to dress neatly, but comfortably.